 Here’s my 3D model of one of the Space Pallets of the 1970s.

 It all started with a tightly budgeted 1977 film called Star Wars, which appears to have been the first production to use the pallets.
-It’s not certain if it was production designer John Barry or set decorator Roger Christian who found them and started using them, but the pallets made their way into a number of memorable sets.
+It seems it was set decorator Roger Christian who found them and started using them, incorporating the pallets into a number of memorable sets.

 They appeared in Star Wars as:

-The floor and one wall of the Millennium Falcon hold. (painted grey)
+The floor of the Millennium Falcon hold. (painted grey)

 The floor and walls of Princess Leia’s Blockade Runner side corridors (which isn’t surprising since they were the Millennium Falcon hold set repurposed).

 Possibly the bridge leading to Luke’s homestead garage (grey).
-The garage floor looks similar to the pallets, but appears to be a different material.
+The garage floor (over which the Leia hologram appears) looked similar to the pallets, but was actually a different material.

 The floor of the hexagonal detention block corridors. (orange, lit from below)